-NOTICE IS HEREBY GIVEN THAT the Annual Meeting of Stockholders of STURM, RUGER & COMPANY, INC. (the "Company") will be held on May 12, 2021 at 9:00 a.m.
+NOTICE IS HEREBY GIVEN THAT the Annual Meeting of Stockholders of STURM, RUGER & COMPANY, INC. (the "Company") will be held on June 1, 2022 at 9:00 a.m.
 Eastern Daylight Time.
 The Annual Meeting of Stockholders will be a virtual meeting webcast live via the Internet.
-You will be able attend the meeting, vote, and submit questions during the live webcast of the meeting by visiting www.virtualshareholdermeeting.com/RGR2021 and entering the 16-digit control number on your proxy card or the instructions included in your proxy materials.
+You will be able attend the meeting, vote, and submit questions during the live webcast of the meeting by visiting www.virtualshareholdermeeting.com/RGR2022 and entering the 16-digit control number on your proxy card or the instructions included in your proxy materials.
 The following matters will be considered and acted upon at the Annual Meeting of Stockholders:

 - 1. A proposal to elect nine (9) Directors to serve on the Board of Directors for the ensuing year; - 2.
-A proposal to ratify the appointment of RSM US LLP as the Company's independent auditors for the 2021 fiscal year; - 3.
-An advisory vote on the compensation of the Company's Named Executive Officers; and - 4.
+A proposal to ratify the appointment of RSM US LLP as the Company's independent auditors for the 2022 fiscal year; - 3.
+An advisory vote on the compensation of the Company's Named Executive Officers; - 4.
+A shareholder proposal to require the Company to oversee a third-party Human Right Impact Assessment; and - 5.
 Any other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

-Only holders of record of Common Stock at the close of business on March 15, 2021 will be entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
+Only holders of record of Common Stock at the close of business on April 7, 2022 will be entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
 The complete list of stockholders entitled to vote at the Annual Meeting shall be open to the examination of any stockholder, for any purpose germane to the Annual Meeting, during ordinary business hours, for a period of 10 days prior to the Annual Meeting, at the Company's offices located at 1 Lacey Place, Southport, CT 06890.